Reviews You Can Rely On

 Drilling

-The BOSCH 12V Flexiclick 5-In-1 Drill offered its worst performances compared to other 12 volt 5-in-1 models in these tests, requiring an unimpressive 95 seconds to bore a 5 inch hole in a door, struggling in a high speed setting from the get go using a one inch spade bit, and posting some of the longer times to drill ¼ inch and ½ inch holes in steel.
-While this model satisfactorily completed each task, we expected more, and were surprised that it was easily outshone by a significantly cheaper model.
+The BOSCH 12V Flexiclick 5-In-1 Drill offered its worst performances compared to other 12 volt 5-in-1 models in our tests, requiring an unimpressive 95 seconds to bore a 5 inch hole in a door, struggling in a high speed setting from the get go using a one inch spade bit, and posting some of the longer times to drill holes in steel.
+While this model satisfactorily completed each task, we expected more, and were surprised that a significantly cheaper model easily outshone it.

 bosch 12v flexiclick 5-in-1 drill driver system gsr12v-300fcb22 - changing drill bits with a hex shank is fast and easy.